On the 2nd, 4th & 10th of August we hosted a group of teenage volunteers from the National Citizen Service (The Challenge).

 All our straw comes from the Donkey Sanctuary.

-If you would like to make a donation to them then follow the link below.
+If you would like to make a donation to any of the supporting charities then follow the link below.